cscwcu/workshops/python/02_seaborn.md

 ---

 In this section, we installed Seaborn and explored its basic functionalities using the built-in **'tips'** dataset.
 You now have the tools to create various plots, including scatter plots, bar plots, box plots, and heatmaps.
 Seaborn's ease of use and flexibility make it a great choice for quick and informative visualizations.

+Next, we're gonna get into the fun stuff: machine learning with Scikit-learn!

 [Next: Scikit-learn](03_scikit-learn.md)